-You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix HAT.
-This HAT plugs into your Pi and makes it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.
+You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix HAT or Bonnet.
+These boards plug into your Pi and makes it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.

 This HAT is our finest to date, full of some really great circuitry.
 Let me break it down for you: